soroel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display third line of a file
+count number of directories and sub directories